jmix-projects/sample-ui-hub/README.md

 This is an example of integrating multiple Jmix applications (services) into a single starter UI (Hub).

-The Hub main menu is composed from menus of the service applications, taking into account permissions of the logged in user.
+The Hub main menu is composed of menus of the service applications, taking into account permissions of the logged-in user.
 When the user clicks on a menu item in Hub, it redirects to the corresponding screen in the service application.

 The repository contains the following projects: